 Shepard, a member of the Florida Bar, uses his legal skills to develop broadcasts on police reforms, law enforcement policies and procedures—a focus before and after the death of George Floyd.
 His consumer investigations uncover fraud, and reveal progressive innovations in private business and government.
 His reports also show families how to protect their daily travels, finances, home, credit, and health during the Covid-19 pandemic.
 In the 2020 Presidential campaign, he not only delivered the views of the candidates for the White House, but brought insightful reports on the legal challengers that followed.

 In addition to his commitment to news, Shepard was a Lt.
 Colonel in the United States Air Force and Reserve.
-His A-10 squadron was the first Air Force Reserve Fighter unit ever to go into combat.
+His A-10 squadron was the first Air Force Reserve fighter unit ever to go into combat.
 During the Gulf War, Shepard flew 52 combat sorties over Iraq and Kuwait.
 He was awarded six Air Medals for his support of Coalition Army Ground Forces.
 Shepard has also flown missions over Bosnia for NATO.
-He was the first Air Force pilot to fly the Soviet Mig-29 fighter.
+He was the first Air Force pilot to openly fly the Soviet Mig-29 fighter.
 As a staff officer, Lt.
-Colonel Shepard examined air operations programs at U.S. Southern Command.
+Colonel Shepard examined air operations programs in the U.S. Southern Command.

-He is a graduate of the Florida International University College of Law and specializes in media and aviation legal issues.
+Shepard is a graduate of the Florida International University College of Law and specializes in media and aviation legal issues.
 Shepard graduated cum laude from Temple University in Philadelphia, Pennsylvania with a Bachelor’s Degree in Communications and Theater.
 He is a distinguished graduate of the U.S. Air Force Officer Training School in San Antonio, Texas, and a finalist for the prestigious White House Fellowship program.

 Shepard is actively involved in the community.
 He currently works with the Miami-Dade County School Board’s “5,000 Role Models” program, teaching middle and high school students the values they need to succeed.
 He and his wife, Tainna, are parents to Gianmarco and Francesca.